autoNumeric/autoNumeric/autoNumeric-2.0/autoNumeric-2.0-BETA change log.md

 ### Change log autoNumeric-2.0-BETA.js:

+### 2015-10-25
++ Fixed bug when pasting value and the decimal seperator is a comma ","
++ Modified the "destroy" method so that an error is not thrown if the "init" method has not been called previously

 ### 2015-08-15
 + Added option "unSetOnSubmit" to unformat input on the submit event
 + Added option "debug" to turn on and off error being thrown